 Provides: doc.
-PhDr. Štefan Jusko, PhD.
+PhDr. Štefan Jusko, PhD., univerzitný profesor

-University: P. J. Ša fárik University in Košice Faculty: Faculty of fArts Course ID: KF/ EAT/22 Course name: Eros As a Theme Per week: 2 Per s Course method: 1 etice Durse-load (hours): tudy period: 28 present Number of ECTS credits: 3 Recommended semester/trimester of the course: 3.
+University: P. J. Ša fárik University in Košice

+Faculty: Faculty of fArts

+Course ID: KF/ EAT/22

+Course type, scope Course type: Prace Recommended co Per week: 2 Per s Course method: p etice ourse-load (hours): tudy period: 28

+Number of ECTS credits: 3

+Recommended ser nester/trimester of the course: 3.

 Course level: II.

+Prerequisities:

-Prerequisities: obligations, independent obligations, independ Arse completion: 40 points during the semester - students' active approach to fulfilling their study endent work with texts in the library, active work at seminars.
+obligations, indeper partial task in the f urse completion: 40 points during the semester - students' active approach to fulfilling their study endent work with texts in the library, active work at seminars.
 Processing of a form of a seminar paper (5-8 standard A4 pages), in compliance with the citation PJŠ.
 Final seminar paper - student's project during the semester - scope (12)

 standard KF FF UPJŠ.
-Final seminar paper (5-8 standard A4 pages), in compnance with the criation standard KF FF UPJŠ.
+Final seminar paper (5-6 standard 74 pages), in compnance with the criation standard KF FF UPJŠ.
 Final seminar paper - student's project during the semester - scope (12 standard A4 pages) represents 60% of the assessment.
 Final assessment: The sum of the interim assessment and the assessment of the final seminar paper.
 In case of interruption of face-to-face teaching, the emphasis will be on independent study and processing of professional literature, preparation of a partial task - seminar paper (5 standard A4 pages) which will be continuously evaluated (40%), used for communication with the teacher MS Teams, e-mail, at the end of the semester preparation and submission of the semester's seminar work by the set deadline (60%).
 Information is updated annually on the subject's electronic bulletin board in AIS2, or alternatively in MS Teams.